Screen time and digital technology use for children: part of a healthy lifestyle

 1. Make rules about screen time and digital technology use

-- where your child can use digital technology – for example, only in family rooms or not in the car
+- Where your child can use digital technology – for example, this might be only in shared open spaces like the family room, but not in the car or bedroom.

-- how your child can use digital technology – for example, for making animations or checking a netball shooting technique, but not for playing Candy Crush
+- How your child can use digital technology – for example, this might be for making animations or checking a netball shooting technique, but not for playing Candy Crush.

 It’s OK if your rules include time limits to help your child balance screen time with other things like physical activity.
 For example, it might help to know that Australian physical activity guidelines say school-age children should have at least one hour a day of moderate to vigorous physical activity like running or jumping.